ht-yarll/gupy_web_app/README.md

 Main objectives:

-- create graphs to compare which state has more jobs [ ];
+- [X] create graphs to compare which state has more jobs;
-- create graphs correlating which job is more abundant [ ];
+- [X] create graphs correlating which job is more abundant;
-- been able to see a correlation between jobs and workplace types [ ];
+- [X] been able to see a correlation between jobs and workplace types;

 bonus:

-- create filters for hierarchy in an field: intern, junior, ... [ ]
+- [ ] create filters for hierarchy in an field: intern, junior, ...
-- create filter through state [ ]
+- [ ] create filter through state [ ]
-- fill unnvaiable data [ ]
+- [X] fill unnvaiable data

 !!!
 MUST USE PYTHON !!!